 According to the applicant, the projects are clearly connected to fully establish the proposed children's specialty hospital.
-The applicant expects that if approved, the proposed project will not increase the total number of pediatric cardiac catheterization programs in PCCSPA 2.
+The applicant expects that if approved, the proposed project will not increase the total number of pediatric open heart surgery programs in POHSPA 2.

 BMCJ is a Class 1 not-for-profit general hospital with 691 licensed beds and is located at the same physical location as the proposed project.
 This bed count includes: 582 acute care beds, 24 Level II neonatal intensive care unit (NICU) beds, 32 Level III NICU beds, 39 adult psychiatric beds and 14 child/adolescent psychiatric beds.
 The affiliate also provides Level II adult cardiovascular services and is a comprehensive stroke center.
-BMCJ operates a pediatric bone marrow transplantation program and shares a pediatric cardiac catheterization program and a pediatric open heart surgery (OHS) program with UFHJ.
+BMCJ operates a pediatric bone marrow transplantation program and shares a pediatric cardiac catheterization program and a pediatric OHS program with UFHJ.